CIMA MCS – Course Schedule

 Read through the industry analysis pack steadily over the next few weeks.
 It’s mostly background reading to build industry knowledge.
 However, it would be useful to learn some industry examples prior to your first mock exam so you can start to include some in your answers.
 Post your questions about the pre-seen on our MCS discussion group – our MCS tutor will aim to respond within 1 working day.

-Go through the exam technique series to learn what it takes to pass this exam.
+Go through the ‘How to pass the case study exam guide’ to learn what it takes to pass this exam.
 During this stage, make sure to undertake the writing and planning exercises too.
 This is the most important part of the week – the exercises start to ingrain good exam technique that watching videos alone will never do!
 Post questions on our course discussion forum.
 It’s crucial that you clarify any areas of confusion at this early stage.

-The class will ensure you're up to speed with the current pre-seen.
-It will give you a chance to ask questions and meet other students.
+This class will ensure you’re up to date with the current pre-seen.
+The class will give you a chance to ask questions and meet other students.
 Asking questions is key!
 Please do take the opportunity to clarify any issues you currently have.

 Watch the full recording if you are unable to attend on the day.